check-spelling-sandbox/hazelcast/docs/design/sql/14-keyed-watermark-support.md

 #### Idle message

 An input can contain a special `IDLE_MESSAGE` that excludes the input stream on which it appeared from coalescing.
-When an `IDLE_MESAGE` is received from an input, that input is excluded from coalescing and the WM is output based on the minimum of the remaining non-idle inputs.
+When an `IDLE_MESSAGE` is received from an input, that input is excluded from coalescing and the WM is output based on the minimum of the remaining non-idle inputs.
 Any new WM or event from that input clears the idle status and includes that input into coalescing again.